jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 **Time Zone:** A geographic area where people have agreed to set their calendars and clocks in the same way.
 Most use the Gregorian calendar, and set their clocks so that "11:30 AM" is roughly the middle of daylight hours.
 At certain times of the year, people in the Time Zone may or may not change their clocks by 1 hour, to follow daylight savings time (or British Summer Time if you prefer).

 **UTC Time:** Computers measure time by the elapsed milliseconds starting on a fixed point in time, called the Epoch, which is based on January 1, 1970, 12:30 AM in Greenwich Mean Time.
 The resulting value is the Coordinated Universal Time (UTC).
-On Friday October 16 at 6:00 AM GMT, there were 1602828000000 milliseconds elapsed since the Epoch, thus the UTC time.
+On Friday October 16 at 6:00 AM GMT, there were 1602828000000 milliseconds elapsed since the Epoch, thus the UTC Time.

 **UTC Offset:** The value that allows computers to take UTC Time and a Time Zone, and convert it to Wall-Clock time for people in that Time Zone to read.
 It is expressed in hours and minutes, such that +05:30 means add 5 hours and 30 minutes to the UTC Wall-Clock time.

 **UTC Offset Name:** Since people think of time offsets relative to the Time Zone, there are names for the offsets which match to the Time Zone name.
-In the above examples, the offset in India displays as India Standard Time (IST) while in San Francisco it displays as Pacific Daylight Time (PDT).
+At the UTC time , the offset in India displays as India Standard Time (IST) while in San Francisco it displays as Pacific Daylight Time (PDT).

 Since these offset names are also called "Time Zones" it can create confusion.
 Don't be fooled!
 [Read this blog](https://spin.atomicobject.com/2016/07/06/time-zones-offsets/) which describes the difference well.